Chapter 5: Handling Problems

 • Remove resolved blockers

-• Escalate items > 2 days old
+• Escalate items over 2 days old

 • Celebrate when blockers are cleared